quantum-kite/kite/docs/documentation/postprocessing.md

 ``` bash
 ./KITE-tools optcond_gaussian_disorder-output.h5 --CondOpt -F 1.2 -O 0 10 1000 -N optcond1.2.dat
 ```
-KITE-tools will calculate the optical conductivity with a Fermi energy specified by the option **-F** of 1.2 (in units specified in the configuration file).
-The option **-O** sets the frequency interval between 0 and 10 (in the same units) and the total number of frequency points (1000).
+KITE-tools will calculate the optical conductivity with a Fermi energy specified by the option `#!bash -F 1.2` (in units specified in the configuration file).
+The option `#!bash -O` sets the frequency interval between `#!bash 0`and `#!bash 10`
+(in the same units) and the total number of frequency points (`#!bash 1000`).
 These options will be used to recalculate the optical conductivity even if the original configuration file presents different values.
-The option **-N** defines the name of the output file.
+The option `#!bash -N` defines the name of the output file.

 We can modify the Fermi energy and produce a different optical conductivities without recalculating the Chebyshev moments: